yatyricky/d2r-loot-filter/README.md

 ## Sheet: settings

 - Target Languages: The languages the mod will apply to.
 Options are enUS|zhTW|deDE|esES|frFR|itIT|koKR|plPL|esMX|jaJP|ptBR|ruRU|zhCN.
 Defaults to enUS
-- Normal Item Suffix: Affects on column A, defaults to N
+- Normal Item Suffix: Affects on column A of `Sheet: edit`, defaults to N
-- Exceptional Item Suffix: Affects on column E, defaults to X
+- Exceptional Item Suffix: Affects on column E of `Sheet: edit`, defaults to X
-- Elite Item Suffix: Affects on column I, defaults to E
+- Elite Item Suffix: Affects on column I of `Sheet: edit`, defaults to E
-- Item Prefix: Affects items with color modified yet not renamed

 ## Sheet: edit

 Your work goes here.

-It's a simple structure consisting of 4 columns:
+It's a simple structure consisting of 3 columns:

 1. enUS name of the item.
 Key to search an item.
 Could yield multiple results.
 2. key of the item.
 The primary key to search for an item.
 Yields single result.
-3. The color of choice.
-4. Rename the item.
+3. Rename the item with specified pattern where `{0}` represents the original name.

 Layout:

-1. The first 12 columns are normal, exceptional, and elite items (gears) respectively.
+1. The first 9 columns are normal, exceptional, and elite items (gears) respectively.
-2. The last 4 columns are misc items.
+2. The last 3 columns are misc items.

 Rules:

 1. Item name is mandatory.
 2. If Key is present, all items (normally 1) with the same key will be modified.
-3. If Key is missing, all items with the same name will be modified.
+3. If Key is absent, all items with the same name will be modified.
-4. If Color is present, the item name color will be changed.
-Item prefix is not affected.
-5. If Rename is present, item prefix will be ignored.
-6. Normal, eXceptional, and Elite gears will be appended with setting values respectively.
+4. Normal, eXceptional, and Elite gears will be appended with setting values respectively.

 ## Sheet: color